hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/emil/emil_design.md

 * **Edge Cases**: The most important tests are those that focus on difficult situations, error cases, and boundary conditions (like empty image directories or very large lists of images).
 * **Data-Driven Testing**:  Consider using `pytest.mark.parametrize` to create tests with various data inputs and different scenarios.

 Remember to replace the placeholder comments with actual assertions and update the mocks to match the real implementation of the external dependencies and libraries.
-Critically, the testing strategy should reflect the code's complexity and the potential ways it might fail or behave unexpectedly.
+Critically, the testing Startegy should reflect the code's complexity and the potential ways it might fail or behave unexpectedly.